 - The Texas Family Code is the source most commonly cited by family law judges, but many are unaware of the Supreme Court’s clear direction on deciding the “best interest of the child.”
 Judges cannot find the instructions that they need in the Texas Family Code.

-Furthermore, the Supreme Court has consistently held that parents have a fundamental right to raise their own children under the Due Process Clause of the United States Constitution.
+Furthermore, the U.S. Supreme Court has consistently held that parents have a fundamental right to raise their own children under the due process clause of the U.S. Constitution.

-Codifying the Court’s guidance into the Texas Family Code would ensure that all Texas judges are provided with clear and consistent constitutional direction when determining the best interest of the child in family law cases.
+Codifying the Supreme Court’s guidance into the Texas Family Code would ensure that all Texas judges are provided with clear and consistent Constitutional direction when determining how far they can intervene into the parent-child relationship.

-The Family Unity Act will answer a legal question, using only existing case law.
+The bill will answer a legal question using only existing case law.
 It does not address the policy debate as to which outcome is correct in any specific case.
 By subsection, the bill would make the following changes: